 There is a Human Factors component to virtually every transportation accident.
 From motor vehicle accidents involving cars, buses, motorcycles, heavy trucks, farm and construction vehicles to accidents involving trains, airplanes and boats, the LISKE team of Human Factors experts go beyond the technical reconstruction of what happened during the accident to identify and establish the human factored elements of accident causation.
 Common Human Factors contributing to vehicular accidents include driver error due to distraction, fatigue or impairment, perception, response time and road design.

-Our Human Factors expert will support your product liability cases with a detailed analysis of how interacting with consumer products may result in personal injuries.
-A Human Factors analysis can identify and isolate the role of Human Factors such as the user’s cognitive and physical capabilities, the physical environment where the product was used, and the appropriateness/functionality of the product design for consumer use.
+Our Human Factors experts will support your product liability cases with a detailed analysis of how interacting with consumer products may result in personal injuries.
+A Human Factors analysis can identify and isolate the role of Human Factors such as the user’s experience, cognitive and physical capabilities, the physical environment where the product was used, and the appropriateness/functionality of the product design for consumer use.

 Human error is a frequent cause of workplace accidents and injuries.
 Our Human Factors experts can identify whether the Human Factor which caused the accident was flawed equipment design, improper equipment maintenance or the actions of the operator while interacting with the workplace technology and environment.